montreeklim/heuristics_quadratic_facility_location/README.md

  	- ```main.py```: This file contains a concrete example of how to run the functions in the repository.
 The line `results = ` may be changed to run the relevant heuristic (with the appropriate data input existing).

 ## Example

-We provide a short code example of how to use this code in ```main.py```.
-To run the file, make sure you have navigated to the repository folder in your terminal.
-Then, you can run the file using ```python3 ./heuristics_and_mips/main.py```.
-In this example, we run the open greedy algorithm on Instance 1 to test out how different values for the parameters $n_c$ and $d$ perform across different budgets.
-This is assuming that we have the results for the BFLP MIP for this instance saved in the file ```instance_1_BFLP_MIP.json``` in the own_results folder.
+We provide a short concrete example of how to run this code in the ```main.py``` file.
+To run the file, make sure you have navigated to the appropriate repository folder in your terminal.
+Then, run the file from the terminal using ```python3 ./heuristics_and_mips/main.py``` or directly from a python interface (such as, Spyder).
+In this example, by default, we run the `open greedy` algorithm on Instance 1.
+The algorithm tests out how different values for the parameters $n_c$ and $d$ perform across different budgets.
+The results for the BFLP MIP for this instance are saved in the file ```instance_1_BFLP_MIP.json``` in the `own_results` folder.
+Similarly, to run the `close greedy` algorithm just copy-paste the corresponding get_ command as we explained above (in this case it is `get_results_close_greedy_final`) into the main file and run it.

-## Requirements for running the code
-Before cloning the code, make sure you have [Git Large File Storage (Git LFS)](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage) installed.
-Please see instructions for downloading and installing Git LFS on the linked website.
-Note that the data files will not function properly, due to their size, if you just download the zipped file.
-After installing Git LFS, clone the repository as usual (with `git clone`) to get the actual data files.
-Then, navigate into the required folder as usual (with `cd`) and pull the large data files with Git LFS (`git lfs pull`)

-Further, before running the code, make sure you have the below installed and linked with their respective paths (see instructions on installation on their respective pages):
-- python3
-- numpy
-- pandas
-- geopy
-- pyomo
-- gurobi